Pat Murphy (Canadian politician)

-Patrick "Pat" William Murphy (born 6 June 1962) is a Canadian politician, who represented the electoral district of Alberton-Roseville in the Legislative Assembly of Prince Edward Island from 2007 to 2019.
+Patrick William Murphy (June 6, 1962 – March 20, 2025) was a Canadian politician, who represented the electoral district of Alberton-Roseville in the Legislative Assembly of Prince Edward Island from 2007 to 2019.

+Life and career

+Murphy was born on June 6, 1962.
 A member of the Liberal Party, he was first elected in the 2007 Prince Edward Island general election.
 On February 15, 2017, Murphy was appointed to the Executive Council of Prince Edward Island as Minister of Rural and Regional Development.

 In the 2019 Prince Edward Island general election, he was defeated by Ernie Hudson in the redistributed riding of Alberton-Bloomfield.

-Murphy owns and operates the Irving service station in Alberton.
-He was mayor of Alberton from January 2004 to December 2006.
+Murphy owned and operated the Irving service station in Alberton.
+He was mayor of Alberton from January 2004 to December 2006 and a town councillor from 2001 until 2003.

+Murphy died at his home in Alberton, on March 20, 2025, at the age of 62.